SpiderGlider/sm3tools/README.md

-# sm3tools
+# sm3tools (ALPHA)

-A program with tools for extracting various types of Spider-Man 3 the game (PC) files including PCSSB and PCPACK.
+A program that can currently extract data from PCSSB archives from Spider-Man 3 The Game (PC).

 ## Building